 A supportive community member, Amy Handel has spent most of her life in Cleveland, OH helping make the lives of those around her better.
 A graduate of Cleveland State University (BA, Social Work), Amy raised her son and daughter in Beachwood, OH with the help and support of her late husband of over forty years, an InMotion founder, Lee Handel.
 Her professional experience includes roles as the Coordinator of the Mandel Jewish Community Center’s Dating Services and the Supervisor of the Senior Adult Nutrition Program.
 Amy is a life member of the National Council of Jewish Woman, the Mount Sinai Hospital Auxiliary Board, she currently sits on the Leadership Council of Seidman Cancer Center, and is dedicated to her new role as an InMotion Board member.
 Most days, she can be found spending as much time as possible with her three school age grandchildren, helping out at InMotion, and as an active and cherished friend to those in her community.

-Karen Hess is a Marketing Communications professional who serves on the board of InMotion on its Marketing and Development committees.
+Karen Hess is a Marketing Communications professional who serves on the Development Committee and is Co-Chair of the Marketing Committee for the Board of Directors at InMotion.
 Karen is committed to helping InMotion develop and execute strategies to increase awareness and client base.
 Through her work with Parkinson’s Pals and Painting with Parkinson’s, Karen met InMotion founders and joined their quest to help as many people as possible who are living with Parkinson’s disease.
 Karen directs Marketing Communications at NCSports, a sports management firm in Beachwood, Ohio that represents professional athletes and management.
 She brings experience in non-profits, social service and health care, including positions as: Director of Public Relations at the Center for Prevention of Domestic Violence, where she later served on its board of directors; Director of Marketing Communications at Riverside Methodist Hospitals/US Health Corp.; and Account Supervisor and Director of SE Health Care Communications at Burson-Marstellar.
 A graduate of Emory University, Karen has served on the boards of health care, social service and educational organizations for more than 25 years.
+Karen and her husband Roger reside in Moreland Hills and love spending time with their three adult children, grandchild, family, and friends.

 Dr. Karen Jaffe is an Ob/Gyn diagnosed with Parkinson's disease in 2007.
 Since her retirement from medicine in 2013, she focuses her time working on local and national Parkinson's advocacy issues.
 For this work, she has received the Red Cross Heroes Award, The Irene Zehman Award for Volunteerism, the World Parkinson's Program Community Service Award and University Hospital Neurological Institute Champions for Parkinson's Award.
 She is a member of the Michael J Fox Foundation Patient Council serving as a liaison between the Parkinson's community and the research community for the purpose of advancing a cure.
 Dr. Jaffe and her husband created the foundation Shaking With Laughter that has raised almost one million dollars for Parkinson's research.
 In addition to her role as an InMotion founder along with four other like-minded individuals, Dr. Jaffe very much sees herself as part of the InMotion community, one that is fighting a disease with grit and determination.
 Dr. Jaffe attended Kenyon College, Wright State University School of Medicine before completing her residency in Ob/Gyn at University Hospital of Cleveland.